Thursday, 20 April 2023

 “Where’s our boy?”

 I know these are unimportant questions.
-Just a customary start of my conversations with him.
-The questions I wanted to ask him are totally different from these simple perfunctory queries.
+Just a customary start to my conversations with him.
+The questions I wanted to ask him are totally different from these simple, perfunctory queries.
 Where and how to start?

 I guess he is also reeling under similar conflicts in mind.
 What to tell him first?
 How to tell him that?
-Suganthi must have explained him everything.
+Suganthi must have explained everything to him.
 Now, how is he going to tell me all these?”

 My muscles started aching.
 Let him start himself.
 If I don’t get any convincing answers to any of my questions from his talk, I will later consider asking him that.
 There was no pressing urgency to ask him now.
 Is it one or both?
 Did they just remove some of its problematic interiors or remove it completely?
 Will I able to see that chopped group of flesh?